anne-marschner/SYDAG/README.md

 If you are having trouble building the Docker containers, make sure that you are running VS Code and Docker as an administrator.

 #### Why is the generation failing?
+You can check several points:
-If you forget to set certain configuration parameters, SYDAG may fail to generate a result and redirect you to the Summary page.
+1. If you forget to set certain configuration parameters, SYDAG may fail to generate a result and redirect you to the Summary page.
 Restart the program and ensure that all necessary parameters are properly configured.
 Pay particular attention to selecting error methods for each dataset.
+2. Ensure that the separator, quote, and escape characters are used correctly in the dataset.
+If there are inconsistencies in the dataset's structure, the file may not be read correctly.

 #### Why do my generated datasets look different from what I expected?
 You can check several points:
 1. Did you specify the correct separator?
 If you specify the wrong character, the tool may interpret an entire row as a single entry.